 Inspection and service for bed bugs

 If bed bugs are a serious concern for your office, conducting regular inspections to monitor for activity is the best way to proactively address potential introductions.
-This can be accomplished efficiently and effectively utilizing K-9 inspection teams.
-These inspections can be performed quickly and even during off hours, by a specially trained and certified bed bug detection team.
+This can be accomplished efficiently and effectively utilizing our Protect+ System.
+With three levels of treatment, there is something to match every business’ needs.

 Because most bed bug problems in offices will be uncovered before becoming infestations, a pest management professional can usually quickly and discreetly address a bed bug issue with inspection, physical removal, and treatment of any pests.

-However, should a full infestation develop, Rentokil Steritech’s team can provide you with a number of different options for treatment, including fast turn-around heat treatment.
+However, should a full infestation develop, Rentokil’s team can provide you with a number of solutions, including fast turn-around heat treatment.

 Creating a customized program for your office